Resources for Managers and Supervisors in one central location

 [regarding our recognition course] "Thanks for a great session.
 We are adding work anniversaries to our shared calendar, something we’ve never celebrated before.
 And we’re also shifting the name of some of our team-building events to “staff appreciation” events." ~Megan

-[regarding CSN thank you cards] "Thank you for the sample pack of UW thank you cards that you handed out at your recent presentation on Creating a Culture of Recognition and Appreciation!
+[regarding CSN thank you cards] "Thank you for the sample pack of UW thank you cards that you handed out at your recent presentation!
 They are fun & satisfying to send and they definitely help “make the day” for those who receive them." ~Ernie

 [regarding our managing priorities session] "This was one of the few sessions I've seen on campus that emphasized the importance of making time for family and friends.
 The speaker's honesty in sharing her own history and struggles were so appreciated." ~Anonymous survey response

-[regarding our summer book club] "I do want to share how much I have enjoyed reading the book and also participating in the discussion.
+[regarding our book clubs] "I do want to share how much I have enjoyed reading the book and also participating in the discussion.
 The entire experience made me feel supported and part of something much bigger." ~Laura

-[regarding our summer book club] "It surpassed my expectations.
+[regarding our book clubs] "It surpassed my expectations.
 The conversations were very well facilitated, the book really was something that needed to be talked about to really assimilate." ~Anonymous survey response